enwikipedia-acc/waca/ARCHITECTURE.md

 ## Banned stuff

+### Globals

+Kind-of banned.
+Our configuration system is entirely based in global variables, and we need to fix this.
+If something uses a global variable it becomes extremely hard to test.

 ### Super-globals

 Don't use these _anywhere_ **except** `WebRequest`.
 Data leaving `WebRequest` should be of a declared type (int, string, etc), or a filtered value (`filter_var`).
 Don't assume that this data is secure because it's come from `WebRequest` - it's user data and should be assumed to be malicious.

+Super-globals contain user data and untrustworthy - everything should be treated with utmost suspicion.
+If all access to super-globals comes through predefined methods which behave in a well-known and well-tested way, we can be reasonably confident that if we expect a string, we actually have a string.
+Don't assume that this string is safe though!

+Also, super-globals are not settable, even from phpunit, so we _have_ to wrap calls to super-globals in something we can mock, or we can't test whatever uses them.

 ### `mail()`

 This is allowed in exactly one place - `\Waca\Helpers\EmailHelper`.
 Everything else should attempt to acquire an `IEmailHelper` from somewhere and use it - be aware that it may not be an `EmailHelper` you get, but it _will_ be an `IEmailHelper`.

+The basic reason for this is we don't want unit testing to actually send emails.

 ### Non-parameterised database calls